ClairBerlin/clair-stack/Readme.md

 This repository contains the [docker](https://www.docker.com) setup and all configuration necessary to deploy and run the entire Clair backend.
 Furthermore, this repository includes git submodules for individual applications of the Clair backend, to provide for a seamless development experience.

-We use docker in swarm mode, docker contexts, and `docker stack deploy` ([learn more](https://docs.docker.com/engine/swarm/stack-deploy/)) to deploy the stack defined in `docker-compose.yml` and its extension files `docker-compose.X.yml` ([learn more about extension files](https://docs.docker.com/compose/extends/)).
+We use docker in swarm mode, [docker contexts](https://docs.docker.com/engine/context/working-with-contexts/), and [`docker stack deploy`](https://docs.docker.com/engine/swarm/stack-deploy/) to deploy the stack defined in `docker-compose.yml` and its [extension files](https://docs.docker.com/compose/extends/) `docker-compose.X.yml`.

+`docker-compose up` does not work with these docker-compose files, because the [Traefik reverse proxy](https://doc.traefik.io/traefik/) we use reads its configuration from labels attached to the `deploy` sections of the services, which are ignored by `docker-compose`.

 The Clair backend consists of several Python applications, some of which share a [PostgreSQL](https://www.postgresql.org) DBMS.
 For ease of development, we packaged the applications proper, the DBMS and the [pgAdmin](https://www.pgadmin.org) database administration service into docker containers, so that the entire setup can be run locally.